pyaf/djangular/README.md

 # Angular with Django REST Framework JWT

 Integrating Angular (v4) with Django (v1.11), this project uses the concept of JSON web token based authentication for User session management.
+The project is still under development.

 ### Stack